Ticafblanc/webserv/Doc/http_server/README.md

 ## 3.3 Classify the Request
 In
 [section 2.2 Process Element](https://github.com/Dungyichao/http_server#22-process-elements)
- we mention that we need to tell the AbaseSocket what kind of content we are going to send in.
+ we mention that we need to tell the Socket what kind of content we are going to send in.
 The classification is just a bunch of <b>if else</b> logic detemination according to the file extension from the <b>parsed</b> information (section 3.2).
 I just list the partial code in the following to give you some concept.

  ```c++
  if(strlen(parse_string) <= 1){